MBA Program Structure - Summer Start

 o Proof of U.S. CPA license or passing grade on exam, or chartered accountant certification

-Further details can be found on Core Course Proficiency page.
+o Further details can be found on the Core Course Proficiency Policy Page.

 Two-Year Registration Overview

-Your 1st Year – Satisfying Your Core Requirements
+Your 1st Year – Satisfying Your Core and Course Requirements

 Summer Semester - 6 Credits